General selection models: Bernstein duality and minimal ancestral structures: Properties of the Bernstein coefficient process and its leaf process

 We want to prove Theorem~\ref{thm:degreeprocessrecurrenttransient(intro)}, which provides conditions for positive recurrence and transience of the leaf process.
 Let us stress again that the first part of Theorem~\ref{thm:degreeprocessrecurrenttransient(intro)} is already present in~\citet[Thm.~4.6]{gonzalezcasanova2018} in the case $c(\Lambda)<\infty$.
-The latter also states that $L$ is not positive recurrent for $b(\beta)> c(\Lambda)$.
-We use here a different approach that allows us to show the transience of $L$ for $b(\beta)> c(\Lambda)$.
-We closely follow the lines of \citet{foucart2013impact} and adapt his arguments to fit our setting.
-For completeness, we also prove the first part in such a way.
-Let us define $f:\N \to \R$ by where $\delta:\N\to\R$ with
+The latter result also states that $L$ is not positive recurrent if $b(\beta)> c(\Lambda)$.
+We use here a different approach that follows the lines of \citet{foucart2013impact}.
+It allows us to show the transience of $L$ for $b(\beta)> c(\Lambda)$, and its positive recurrence for $b(\beta)<c(\Lambda)$.